 4. Good Will Hunting

-The movie that fetched the Best Screenplay Oscar to Matt Damon and Ben Affleck, who were 27 years old at that time.
-The movie follows a rather predictable story arc but it is the journey and the moments that are catalysed by some incredible lead performances by Damon and Late Robin Williams that makes it one of the best emotional dramas ever.
+The movie fetched the Best Screenplay Oscar to Matt Damon and Ben Affleck, who were 27 years old at that time.
+The movie follows a rather predictable story arc, but it is the journey and the moments that are catalyzed by some incredible lead performances by Damon and the Late Robin Williams that makes it one of the best emotional dramas ever.
 The Universally loved Robin Williams gives one of his best performances that is emotional, enlightening and deeply rooted.
 No wonder he got an Oscar for it.

 Read More: Best Movies of 1983